Vampire (roller coaster)

-Vampire (originally named The Vampire) is an Arrow suspended swinging roller coaster at Chessington World of Adventures theme park in London, England.
+Vampire (originally named The Vampire) is a suspended roller coaster at Chessington World of Adventures theme park in London, England.
 It opened in 1990 in the new Transylvania area (now renamed "Wild Woods") and is the only Arrow Dynamics suspended roller coaster still operating outside of North America.

 The trains hang from the track, and swing freely as the roller coaster completes the course.
 It has two lift hills, featuring many dives and turns throughout, and takes place almost entirely through a forest.
-The ride layout was designed by John Wardley and the theme design by British firm Sparks Creative Services.
+The ride layout was draughted by John Wardley and the theme design by British firm Sparks Creative Services.

 The Vampire underwent modifications in 2001 so that it could use new trains manufactured by Vekoma and reopened in 2002.

 History

 Theme

-The ride has a Gothic theme and was originally very detailed, with a queueline through castle gates, a fog-filled underpass beneath the coaster track, a graveyard canopy with Gothic tombs and dark passageway into the station.
+The ride has a Gothic theme and was originally very detailed, with a queue-line through castle gates, a fog-filled underpass beneath the coaster track, a graveyard canopy with Gothic tombs and dark passageway into the station.
 The station was dressed as a castle ballroom with flaming chandeliers, Gothic murals and a large pipe organ stage piece, with dramatic lighting and audio.

-However most of this has since been removed.
+Much of the theming in the queue line and ride station was gradually removed over time to save on maintenance.
+However, during the 2020 closure the queue line, animatronic and ride station were refurbished and the theming was replaced and renovated.

 The famous theme music in the station was composed by Graham Smart in the style of an organ overture with a Gothic rock sound, alluding to Phantom of the Opera.
 The station features an animatronic organist playing at a large pipe organ.

-The character originally moved in time to the soundtrack, appearing to play to the music.
-In 2015, the graveyard canopy was demolished following years of little maintenance.
-The grand station chandeliers were also removed.
-Now, very little of the themed queue and station exists the way it was intended, with much of the scenery, sound and lighting design lost.
+The original black, bat-themed trains were built by Arrow Dynamics and were the same style as the trains found on other Arrow Dynamics Suspended Coasters.

-The rollercoaster originally had black, bat-themed trains.
-Towards the end of the ride, the coaster takes a sudden drop into a tunnel, before entering into the brake run.
-The tunnel was originally longer, darker and themed as a cave, but this has been removed.
+Towards the end of the ride, the coaster takes a sudden drop into a tunnel, before entering into the anti-rollback devices then the brake run.
+The tunnel was originally longer, darker and themed as a cave, however this theming has been removed to make room for larger, floorless trains provided by Vekoma.

-In 1998, the ride was partly refurbished with new branding.
+In 1998, the attraction was updated with new branding.